Series Editors

 View all books in the series.

-STUDIES IN RHETORICS AND FEMINISMS promotes and amplifies the interdisciplinarity of rhetorics and feminisms, connecting rhetorical inquiry with contemporary academic, sociopolitical, and economic concerns.
-Books in the series explore such enduring questions of rhetoric’s rich and complex histories (globally and locally) as well as rhetoric’s relevance to current public exigencies of social justice, power, opportunity, inclusion, equity, and diversity.
-This attention to interdisciplinarity has already transformed the rhetorical tradition as we have known it (upper-class, public, powerful, mostly political, antagonistic, and delivered by men) into regendered, inclusionary rhetorics (democratic, deliberative, diverse, collaborative, private, intersectional, and delivered by all people).
-Our cultural, political, and intellectual advancements will be enriched by exploring the varied ways rhetorics and feminisms intersect and animate one another (and take us in new political, cultural, scientific, communicative, and pedagogical directions).
+STUDIES IN RHETORICS AND FEMINISMS promotes and amplifies the inter/transdisciplinarity of rhetorics and feminisms by connecting rhetorical inquiry and criticism with vital academic, sociopolitical, and economic concerns.
+Books in the series explore enduring questions of rhetoric’s rich and complex histories (globally and locally), as well as rhetoric’s relevance to current public exigencies of social justice, power, opportunity, inclusion, equity, and diversity.
+This attention to interdisciplinarity, gender, and power has transformed the rhetorical tradition as we have known it (white, Western, upper-class, public, powerful, mostly political, antagonistic, and delivered by men) into regendered, inclusionary rhetorics (democratic, deliberative, diverse, collaborative, private, and intersectional).
+Our cultural, political, and intellectual advancements continue to be enriched by explorations into the varied ways rhetorics and feminisms intersect and interanimate each other at the same time that they take us in fresh political, cultural, scientific, communicative, and pedagogical directions.

-The series editors seek both high-quality traditional and cutting-edge scholarly work that extends the significant relationship between rhetoric and feminism within various genres and genders, cultural contexts, historical periods, methodologies, theoretical positions, and methods of delivery (e.g., print, spoken, embodied, visual, verbal, digital).
+The series editors seek both high-quality traditional and cutting-edge scholarly work that extends the significant relationship between rhetoric and feminism within various genres and genders, cultural contexts, historical periods, methodologies, theoretical positions, and modalities (e.g., print, spoken, embodied, visual, verbal, digital).

-Since its founding in 2002, the series has published over thirty books, some of which have earned prizes from the Coalition of Feminist Scholars in the History of Rhetoric and Composition, JAC: A Journal of Composition Theory, and the Conference on College Composition and Communication.
+Since its founding by Cheryl Glenn and Shirley Wilson Logan in 2002, the series has published over thirty books, many of which have earned prizes from the Coalition of Feminist Scholars in the History of Rhetoric and Composition, JAC: A Journal of Composition Theory, and the Conference on College Composition and Communication.
 These scholarly works continue to be foundational to the expansion (and illumination) of rhetorical traditions and practices, particularly those that are fueled by (proto)feminist theories and concomitant political issues.

 Submission and Contact Information

-Queries should be directed to Cheryl Glenn (cjg6@psu.edu) and Shirley Wilson Logan (slogan@umd.edu).
+Queries should be directed to Jess Enoch (jenoch1@umd.edu) and Shui-yin Sharon Yam (s.yam@uky.edu).

 Review our full submission guidelines here.